The date for the next Symposia will be announced soon..watch this space.

 The cost of participating is £170 and includes:

-- Morning coffee and lunch on both days*
+- Lunch on both days*

 - Symposia